Disclosure: I get commissions for purchases made through links in this page. This helps keep this site running

 - Examples where the last letter is pronounced: mal, boeuf, lac

-An example of both… ‘bon appetit’ is a great example.
-The ‘n’ in ‘bon’ IS pronounced (because it is followed by a word beginning with a vowel).
-Thelast ‘t’ in ‘appetit’ should NOT be pronounced.
+An example of both… "bon appetit" is a great example.
+The "n" in "bon" IS pronounced (because it is followed by a word beginning with a vowel).
+The last "t" in "appetit" should NOT be pronounced.

 - Examples of French words which end in the é sound: aller, lait, minaret, sais, appellez

-- Examples of French words which end in the ‘ay’ sound: bouteille, paye, réveille
+- Examples of French words which end in the "ay" sound: bouteille, paye, réveille

-How to pronounce French words properly is easy if you know what to look for.
-The 3 tips above will ensure that your French words sound good.
+First start with the pronunciation guide in this article though.
 Whether you’ll be traveling or simply have an interest in languages, your ability to correctly pronounce French words will help you guard against making any (ahem) faux pas.

 If you're around people from different nationalities than your own, you might like to avoid embarrassing cultural mistakes by checking out my etiquette guide on conversing about matters of freedom with those from other countries.